digitalrebar/provision/doc/quickstart.rst

 Once the installer is downloaded, you can execute it with the appropriate ``install`` options (try ``bash ./install.sh --help`` for details).

+It is recommended that directory is used for this process.
+The ``mkdir drp ; cd drp`` command does this as the ``drp`` directory.
+The directory will contain all installed and operating files.
+The ``drp`` directory can be anything.

 Start dr-provision
 ------------------